Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 Raw .hobo files will also be stored on the Ohmer Lab's harddrive, as well as within the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder in the 'Ecophyisology' team's google drive.

 ___
-## THERMAL IMAGES :camera_flash:
+## THERMAL IMAGES :camera_flash: - FOR FIELD TEAMS

 This [sign-out sheet](https://docs.google.com/spreadsheets/d/17hg0DTGzJy9akMPVVxuNyOvGWWmSTO8_/edit?usp=sharing&ouid=106517242061380573521&rtpof=true&sd=true) has information on where thermal camera's associated with
-RIBBiTR are housed or which teams are using them.
+RIBBiTR are housed and which teams are using them.
 You can refer to it to organize obtaining a thermal camera for field sites and seasons.

 ### Setting up and Downloading thermal cameras :camera: